tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/语音聊天室/语音聊天室(Android)_intl_en.md

 :::
 ::: Room owner inviting listener to take seat
 1. The room owner calls `sendInvitation`, passing in information including the listener's `userId` and custom command words.
 The API will return an `inviteId`, which should be recorded.
-2. The listener receives an `onReceiveNewInvitation` notification, and a window pops up asking the listener whether to accept the invitation.
+2. The listener receives an `onReceiveNewInvitation` notification, and a window pops up asking the listener whether to agree to speak.
 3. The listener calls `acceptInvitation` with the `inviteId` passed in to accept the invitation.
 4. The room owner receives an `onInviteeAccepted` notification and calls `pickSeat` to make the listener a speaker.